klu1211/pytorch-toolbox/README.md

 # Atlas Human Protein Classification

 ### Introduction
-This is the code for the Atlas Human Protein Classification competition that received top 14% in the final leaderboard
+This is the code for the Atlas Human Protein Classification competition creates a top 6% submission in the final leaderboard.
+The submission `.csv` file is in the `results/submission_optimal_threshold.csv`

 #### Setup